ABOUT

 High Voltage 3, Nassima Landau Foundation, Tel Aviv

-Summertime Rolls, La Loma Gallery, Los Angeles, CA Machines of Desire, Simon Lee Gallery, London Juggernaut, The Pit, Los Angeles, CA
+Summertime Rolls, La Loma Gallery, Los Angeles, CA Machines of Desire, Simon Lee Gallery, London

 2021